streetcomplete/sc-photo-service/README.md

 This simple upload service tries to prevent abuse by requiring an association between an uploaded photo and a publicly visible OpenStreetMap note.
 If the requirements do not longer hold, the file is removed.
 Therefore, the software queries the OSM API and parses notes for photo URLs.

 Programming language, repository structure and other design decisions are based on the requirements imposed by the intended hosting infrastructure for StreetComplete.
+Requires PHP 5.6 or later.

 ## Deployment